gregsaun/maker_cheatsheet/3d_printing/techniques.md

 ### Sharp Angle

-When printing angles the filament take a small short-cut resulting in a rounded angle.
-After several tests (in PETG), I found that this geometry is doing perfectly squared angles.
-This is valid for angle printed perpendicularly to the bed.
+When printing angles the filament takes a small short-cut resulting in a rounded angles.
+After several tests (in PETG), I found that this geometry creates better squared angles.

 ![Perfect Angle Diagram](img/perfect_angle.png)